 Top of the range, hardware and software solution.
-This is the Rolls Royce of our desk booking system review.
+This is the Rolls Royce of our review of the best desk booking systems for hybrid work.
 If you’ve deep pockets and like displays dotted around the office of who sits where, this is the system for you!

 The rather weirdly named Get Joan again is a vendor primarily of room booking systems which incorporate software and hardware.
 Get Joan also sell Visitor management software.
 The desk booking app appears to have been written separately and as yet has little integration with the room booking systems

-Get Joan looks a bit immature as yet and lacks the features of more sophisticated packages.
+Get Joan looks a bit immature as yet but is improving all of the time.
 We think it’s far more likely to be used by existing Get Joan meeting room booking or building access users.

 - Office maps are integral to Get Joan and can be loaded in JPEG format by the customer

 Get Joan Desk costs $1.99 per user per month

 Get Joan’s per user pricing is on a flat rate, not usage basis.

 Will do the job, it’s keenly priced and we like that you can load your own office maps, but as yet looks a little too skinny on features for us to recommend, but it is improving rapidly.